Actinomycetota: General

 Most Actinomycetota of medical or economic significance are in class Actinomycetia, and belong to the order Actinomycetales.
 While many of these cause disease in humans, Streptomyces is notable as a source of antibiotics.

 Of those Actinomycetota not in the Actinomycetales, Gardnerella is one of the most researched.
 Classification of Gardnerella is controversial, and MeSH catalogues it as both a Gram-positive and Gram-negative organism.

 Actinomycetota, especially Streptomyces spp., are recognized as the producers of many bioactive metabolites that are useful to humans in medicine, such as antibacterials, antifungals, antivirals, antithrombotics, immunomodifiers, antitumor drugs, and enzyme inhibitors; and in agriculture, including insecticides, herbicides, fungicides, and growth-promoting substances for plants and animals.
 Actinomycetota-derived antibiotics that are important in medicine include aminoglycosides, anthracyclines, chloramphenicol, macrolide, tetracyclines, etc.

 Actinomycetota have high guanine and cytosine content in their DNA.
 The G+C content of Actinomycetota can be as high as 70%, though some may have a low G+C content.

 Analysis of glutamine synthetase sequence has been suggested for phylogenetic analysis of the Actinomycetota.

 Phylogeny

-Taxonomy

 The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).